BrianBut/BrianBut.github.io/_pages/flashback.md

 In the low sunlight of the morning I could see into a rockshelter by our campsite.
 The entrance was less than a foot high.
 In the shelter was a realistic painting of a gazelle.
 It confirmed our view that there are many more shelters in the Drakesberg National Park with paintings in them than the tourist guides suggest.

 We were finally able to cross the stream and walk back to the camp.
 The Park Wardens had received our note, and told us how excited the little boy who found it was.
-There we still twenty visitors who had not signed out.
+There we still twenty overdue visitors on the hill who had not signed out.
 We had see no-one all week.

 The next day we started out on the long journey home to Mafikeng.
 On the way we chose to pass by Spyon Kopje (Spion Kop), Colenso and Ladysmith.